luisevm/acm-gitops-demo/index/index-0_bootstrap.md

               name: policy-generator
         ```

     c.
-Check that the ArgoCD instance restarts and that is goes running again
+Check that the ArgoCD instance restarts and that is goes running again, pod "openshift-gitops-repo-server"

     ```
     oc -n openshift-gitops get pods